caseyfee/dearDiary/README.md

 ## Description

 This project is the creation of note's app that is designed to follow progressive web app, PWA requirements.
 This application was built using a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline and deployed onto Heroku.
+The application will also function offline and deployed onto Heroku here: https://dear-diary-notes-app.herokuapp.com/

 This project includes photos of the finished product at the bottom.